Hodges Stadium: History

+Amenities

+The 12,000-capacity stadium opened in 2004 with a capacity of 9,400 and underwent renovations in 2006 and 2008 that installed additional seating, a press box, and a 9-lane Olympic quality running track.
+The facility additionally includes classrooms, offices, and the Browning Athletic Training and Education Center.
+Following the completion of the current track, it became one of seven facilities in the U.S. certified by the International Association of Athletics Federations (IAAF), allowing it to host all NCAA and IAAF events within its grounds.

 Notable events

 The stadium has held several international rugby league football matches and has hosted training camps for international teams.
 Academy Award-winning actor Russell Crowe visited UNF to organize for a club rugby league match to be played at Hodges Stadium.
 Crowe's South Sydney Rabbitohs played against the Leeds Rhinos on January 26, 2008, with 12,500 people in attendance.
 In 2009, the Leeds Rhinos returned to UNF to play the Salford City Reds in an exhibition game.